- secret (v.)

 - "to keep secret" (described in OED as "obsolete"), 1590s, from secret (n.).
 Related: Secreted; secreting.

 - secret (n.)

-- late 14c., from Latin secretus "set apart, withdrawn, hidden," past participle of secernere "to set apart," from se- "without, apart," properly "on one's own" (from PIE *sed-, from root *s(w)e-; see idiom) + cernere "separate" (see crisis).
+- late 14c., from Latin secretus "set apart, withdrawn; hidden, concealed, private," past participle of secernere "to set apart, part, divide; exclude," from se- "without, apart," properly "on one's own" (see se-) + cernere "separate" (see crisis).

 As an adjective from late 14c., from French secret, adjective use of noun.
 Open secret is from 1828.
 Secret agent first recorded 1715; secret service is from 1737; secret weapon is from 1936.